bestbat/Homura/README.md

 Application | Works?
 ------------ | -------------
 [Steam](https://www.youtube.com/watch?v=a2z0nbWOarc) | Uses winxp with an older steam client to get some online features.
 (Doesn't affect performance)
 [Blizzard](https://www.youtube.com/watch?v=-oAMNgDvWtA) | Runs out of the box.
 [Origin](https://www.youtube.com/watch?v=d_j6Hlguydc) | Uses winxp with an older origin client.
 (Doesn't affect performance) Uplay | Runs out of the box, but crashes to often.
 Teamspeak | Runs out of the box.
 [Clone Hero](https://www.youtube.com/watch?v=qch3_bt4rGo) | Runs out of the box.
 WARNING: The game can also cause a very, very loud sound error!
 To fix it restart the system.
 Drakensang Online | Crashs at starting the game client.
 Anarchy Online | Runs out of the box.
 Please let the installer create a shortcut or you are unable to start the launcher!
 [itch](https://www.youtube.com/watch?v=lp-3g08w70A) | Runs out of the box.
 [GOG Galaxy](https://www.youtube.com/watch?v=m4BMvvgeWFE) | Runs out of the box.
 League of Legends | Crashs at starting the game client.
+Wargaming Game Center | Is on the way.
+Growtopia | Is on the way.

 If you want a special game or launcher then create an issue :)